mariiyana/Random_Sentence_Generator/README.md

 ## Guess a Number 🎲
 Overview:
-This is a simple Python project where players try to guess a randomly generated number within a specified range.
+-This is a simple Python project where players try to guess a randomly generated number within a specified range.

 Features:
 - Randomly generated secret number for each game.